Acronyms

 - Example

-- During the course of the study, 30 people assigned to physical therapy receive back surgery, and 10 people assigned to surgery never have surgery and receive physical therapy instead (crossovers)
+- Over the course of the study, 30 people assigned to physical therapy end up receiving surgery, and 10 people assigned to surgery never have surgery and instead receive physical therapy (crossovers)

 - Overview